apache/incubator-brooklyn/docs/guide/start/managing.md

 Clicking on the "My Web" entity will show the "Summary" tab, giving a very high level of what that component is doing.
+Click on each of the child components in turn for more detail on that component.
+Note that the cluster of web servers includes a "quarantine group", to which members of the cluster that fail will be added.
+These are excluded from the load-balancer's targets.

 ![Exploring My Web.](images/my-web.png)